-Designated Officer (formerly LADO) in the Local Authority and the Police should be contacted.
+If indecent images of children are discovered on the school/setting's premises or on the school/setting's equipment an immediate referral should be made to the Designated Officer (DO) in the Local Authority and the Police should be contacted.
 The images/equipment will be secured and there should be no attempt to view or delete the images as this could jeopardise necessary criminal action.
-If the images are of children known to the school, a referral should also be made to children's social care via the MASH22.
+If the images are of children known to the school/setting, a referral should also be made to children's social care via the MASH21.